Buy Breakdown Cover

 What is engine oil?

 Motorcar oil comprises base oils, based usually on crude oil.
-These are refined and combined by specialist chemical companies with additive packs to give the necessary performance characteristics.
+These are refined and combined by specialist chemical companies with semi-synthetic additive packs to give the necessary performance characteristics to your required oil type.

 What does engine oil do?

-The latest engines also need additives to protect their timing chains/wet belts, prevent low-speed-pre-ignition and curtail intake coking.
+The latest engines also need additives for engine oil to protect their timing chains/wet belts, prevent low-speed-pre-ignition and curtail intake coking.
 Extra additives also protect rubber seals, neutralise harmful acids and reduce the natural tendency for the oil to turn into sludge, as it oxidises.
-This explains why engine oil needs periodic changing.
+This explains why you need to do a engine oil check as engine oil needs periodic changing.

 What is gear oil?

-While draining and refilling transmissions tends not to be a service requirement, we are seeing an increasing number of Battery Electric Vehicles using special oils that require periodic replacing, due possibly to the high torque levels their transmissions must tolerate from the electric motor.
+While draining and refilling transmissions tends not to be a service requirement, we are seeing an increasing number of Battery Electric Vehicles aiming to find the right oil that requires periodic replacing, due possibly to the high torque levels their transmissions must tolerate from the electric motor.

 GEM’s great value comprehensive personal breakdown cover automatically includes home and roadside assistance, nationwide recovery and onward travel, as well as full membership and a quarterly magazine.